 Emotional intelligence can’t be ignored in project management.
 As so much of the work you do is with teams, it’s so important to know how to get the best out of your working relationships with others.

-The good news is that it’s easy to start improving your emotional intelligence skills.
+The good news is that it’s easy to start improving your EI skills.
 The more you are aware of what you are doing and how other people are reacting to your management style, the more you can start to shift your own behavior and that of others.
 We can all work on building emotionally intelligent workplaces that treat people as people instead of simply ‘project resources’.

 We have plenty of relevant podcast episodes on this topic, so pick a few and start listening to improve your skills!